aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

 Before you can use the resources in the lab environment, you need to complete a few steps.

 If you are attending a formal event, such as a workshop or other training, your instructor will provide specific guidance on how to start.
 Typically you will be provided an AWS account through a platform called **Event Engine**, and the lab environment has already been deployed in that account for you.
-Click on option **1.)** below.
+Choose the **I'm in a workshop using Event Engine** tab below (already preselected below).

-If you are trying these labs out yourself, in your own account, or you are attending a formal event and your instructor has specifically instructed you to deploy the lab environment manually, click on option **2.)** below.
+If you are trying these labs out yourself, in your own account, or you are attending a formal event and your instructor has specifically instructed you to deploy the lab environment manually, choose the  **I need to deploy lab environment manually** tab below.

-Please select the option that matches your circumstances best, and expand that section by clicking it:
+Please select the option that matches your circumstances best:

-??? abstract "1.)
-I am part of a formal event (workshop or training), and was instructed to use Event Engine"
+=== "I'm in a workshop using Event Engine"
     <h4>Sign into Event Engine</h4>

     At the beginning of the workshop you have been provided with a **12-character access code**.
 This access code grants you permission to use a dedicated AWS account for the purposes of this workshop.